 Overall, the study showed that the new design was an improvement upon the old.
 The conditions were clearer and the participants had a better understanding of their purchases.
 The eye tracking and facial expression analysis data backed this up, and showed how this came to be.
 All of this goes to show that the more informed you are, the better – with both purchases, and even website design about the purchases.

-If you’d like to learn more about how iMotions can help you with your study design and execution, click here to reach out and discuss further with our Enablement Services team.
+If you’d like to learn more about how iMotions can help you with your study design and execution, click here to reach out and discuss further with our in-house expert team.